 The American Animal Hospital Association (AAHA) is an international association of more than 40,000 veterinary care providers who treat companion animals.
 Established in 1933, AAHA is well known among veterinarians and pet owners for its standards for hospitals and pet health care.
-Approximately 3,400 veterinary hospitals voluntarily participate in the AAHA hospital evaluation program.
+Many veterinary hospitals voluntarily participate and remain actively involved in the AAHA hospital evaluation program.
 Consultants regularly visit these hospitals to ensure compliance with AAHA’s standards for services and facilities.

 AAHA is the only organization that accredits animal hospitals throughout the U.S. and Canada.
-15% of US hospitals are AAHA accredited.
+Unlike human hospitals, not all veterinary hospitals need to be accredited, and only 12-15% of US hospitals are AAHA accredited.
 AAHA-accredited hospitals voluntarily choose to be evaluated on 900 standards.
 These AAHA standards represent those components of veterinary practice high quality care.
 The Standards are periodically reviewed and updated to ensure that they remain consistent with evolving knowledge and technology.
 Here are a few examples of how AAHA’s standards impact you and your pet.

 - Complete diagnostic facilities.
 This includes the examination room, radiology services, clinical pathology services, and the equipment necessary to provide comprehensive inpatient and outpatient services.